 Tattoo Cover Ups

-When you get a cover-up, the ink of your new tattoo is deposited in the same dermis as your first tattoo.
+When you get a cover-up, the ink of your new tattoo deposits in the same dermis as your first tattoo.
 This means that the new pigments of your cover-up design do not go directly on top of our existing tattoo.
 Instead, these colors will combine together to create a new color.

 In most cases, tattoo artists will consider black to be the most effective color to cover up a tattoo with.
 A reputable tattoo artist will see you for a consultation so they can assess the size and color of your tattoo and work to create a design that can cover it adequately.

 Ideally, you will NEVER have to get a cover-up.
-Remember, although cover-ups can be done, they can be difficult and expensive, and the end result may not be your ideal tattoo.
+Remember, although cover-ups can be finish they can be difficult and expensive, and the end result may not be your ideal tattoo.
 This is why you should ALWAYS make sure you’re confident with your design before you proceed.

-If you don’t want any more ink on your skin and want your tattoo to be gone completely, you could opt for tattoo removal instead.
+If you don’t want any more ink on your skin and want your tattoo to be remove completely, you could opt for tattoo removal instead.
 If you go with this option, there are a few options to consider.

 With this method, the laser works by shattering the tattoo ink into small pieces so that your body can flush it away.
 Essentially, this speeds up the immune system’s natural response to remove the ink itself (hence why your tattoos fade over time).

 Laser light is on to the skin, which heats up the tattoo ink and shatters it beneath the skin.
 Usually, laser tattoo removal will require multiple treatments to remove the tattoo successfully.

 If your tattoo is darker and bolder, it may need even more treatments to shatter the ink.
 You can expect to have between 5-7 treatments for bolder tattoos, and for lighter and smaller tattoos, it can be as few as 3.